tabularelf/gamemaker-kitchen/src/tutorials/TabularElf/video-recorder-options.md

 ### Simple, but effective
 - [Bandicam](https://www.bandicam.com/)
 - Nvidia Shadow Play (This requires a Nvidia GPU!
 This is apart of the Nvidia GeForce Experience and can be accessed via the in-game overlay (`alt + z`) or record via this shortcut (`alt + f9`).
 Shortcuts *can* be changed.)
-- Intel Arc Control (This requires an Intel Arc GPU!
+- Intel Arc Studio Capture (This requires an Intel Arc GPU!
 Can be accessed via Intel Arc Control -> Studio -> Capture.
 Note that this requires a display to be connected to your Intel Arc GPU.
 No shortcuts as of October 5th 2024)

 ### Powerful GUI recorders
 - [OBS (Open Broadcaster Software)](https://obsproject.com/)